cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-p2/index.md

 # VSTHRD111: Use ConfigureAwait(bool)
 dotnet_diagnostic.VSTHRD111.severity = error

+# CA2007: Consider calling ConfigureAwait on the awaited task
+dotnet_diagnostic.CA2007.severity = error

 ```

-All of the above analyzers offer appropriate code fix.
+All of the above analyzers offer appropriate code fixes.
 You can easily add "ConfigureAwait(false)` to all await expressions in one go:

 ![Apply code fix to whole solution](configure_await_whole_solution_animated.png)

 ### 10. Returning null from a Task-returning method

-Returning `null` value from non-async method that declares `Task/Task<>` as a returning type results in `NullReferenceException` if somebody awaits the method invocation.
-To avoid that, you should always return result from this kind of method using `Task.CompletedTask` or `Task.FromResult<T>(null)` helpers.
+Returning `null` value from the non-async method that declares `Task/Task<>` as a returning type results in `NullReferenceException` if somebody awaits the method invocation.
+To avoid that, you should always return the result from this kind of method using `Task.CompletedTask` or `Task.FromResult<T>(null)` helpers.

 ❌ Wrong